-Walk Along The River Frome & Stroudwater Navigation, I enjoyed a rainy walk from A38 near Whitminster along the River Frome eventually following the Stroudwater Navigation into Stonehouse.
+Walk Along The River Frome & Stroudwater Navigation, I enjoyed a rainy walk from A38 near Whitminster along the River Frome, eventually following the Stroudwater Navigation into Stonehouse.

-Not far from here is a bridge into St. Michael and All Angels’ Church, a photogenic church and churchyard just off the river in Eastington.
+Near to here is a bridge into St. Michael and All Angels’ Church, a photogenic church and churchyard just off the river in Eastington.
 The church is pretty and a nice place to stop and reflect or just rest your legs.

 After a beer or two, there is a bus stop very near which travels onwards to Gloucester or into Stroud.